logfellow/logstash-logback-encoder/README.md

 </configuration>
 ```

-To output JSON for AccessEvents over TCP, use the `LogstashAccessEncoder`
+To output JSON for AccessEvents over TCP, use a `LogstashTcpSocketAppender`,
-along with the `LogstashTcpSocketAppender`.
+with a `LogstashAccessEncoder` or `AccessEventCompositeJsonEncoder`.

 An SSL appender is not currently available for AccessEvents.

 Example access appender in `logback-access.xml`